-22. Foam Treatment for Concrete Slab and Masonry Veneer.
+22. Foam Treatment for Concrete Slab and Masonry Veneer:

-Treatment is accomplished by drilling no farther apart than on 6 foot centers.
+Treatment is accomplished by applying the chemical according to the label directions. drilling no farther apart than on 6 foot centers.
 The volume of foam applied shall be the amount required to equal the rate and volume specified by the label directions when the chemical is applied as a liquid.

-23. Foam Treatment for Crawl Space.
+23. Foam Treatment for Crawl Space:

-Treatment is accomplished by applying the chemical in a trench along foundation walls, piers, pipes, etc. The volume of foam applied shall be the amount required to equal the rate and volume specified by the label directions, when the chemical is applied as a liquid.
+Treatment is accomplished by applying the chemical according to the label directions. in a trench along foundation walls, piers, pipes, etc. The volume of foam applied shall be the amount required to equal the rate and volume specified by the label directions, when the chemical is applied as a liquid.

-NOTE: All contracts and graphs must specify when foam treatment is used.
+NOTE: All contracts and graphs must specify when foam treatment is used. and clearly state the name and the EPA Registration number of the product used.